 What if my console's radio and amplifier work well, but the turntable is the only thing with trouble?If your console needs only the turntable serviced, that can be brought to us for repair independent of the whole console.
 This saves wait time, and can be done with simple hand tools.

 To remove the turntable from the console, follow these guidelines:

 PLEASE UNPLUG THE SET BEFORE REMOVING THE TURNTABLE

 1. Remove the back.
 Depending on make this can be done using a 1/4" nut driver, philips, or flathead screw driver.
 Typically American manufacturers use 1/4" nut or philips screws.
 European or Japanese sets use flathead screws.

-2. look where the turntable is mounted.
+2. Look where the turntable is mounted.
 There are typically two cables - one for power and one for audio.
 These will almost always unplug.
 Do so with caution.
 Most of these connectors are plastic and brittle and will break easily.
 Pull on the plug not the wire.
 If the plug does not come loose readily, use a pair of pliars.

-3. Once the cables are unplugged locate the screws coming down from the top of the turntable.
-On the bottom are usually retainers.
-Most can be clipped so they hug the screws, allowing you to lift the turntable from the cabinet.
+3. Once the cables are unplugged locate the screw shafts coming down from the top of the turntable.
+On the bottom of these shafts are usually retainers.
+These retainers can be flipped so they hug the screws, allowing you to lift the turntable from the cabinet.
 Some consoles do not use "flip clips".
 You may have to remove an E-clip to remove a retainer disk so that the turntable shafts can fit through the holes.
-Still others require that you squeeze to pull off the screw.
+Still others require that you squeeze to pull the retainer off the screw.
 Make sure you put all the parts in a plastic bag!

-4. Lift the turntable out and bring it to us.
-We can service and test it here after repairs.
+4. Lift the turntable out and bring it to us for repairs.